William Hollins: Life

 He was born in Shifnal in Shropshire on 18 March 1763 the son of John and Mary Hollins.
 He was originally apprenticed as a stonemason then went to London to train as an architect, specifically studying Vitruvius.
 He is known to have assisted George Saunders on his Theatre Royal project on New Street in 1793.
 He then set up his own practice in Birmingham around 1795.

 By 1800 he was living at 17 Great Hampton Street in Birmingham.
 In 1806 he lost a prestigious commission for a memorial to Horatio Nelson in the centre of Birmingham which was instead won by Richard Westmacott.

 He exhibited at the Royal Academy from 1821 to 1825.

 He died at home in Great Hampton Street on 12 January 1843 aged 79.
 He is buried in the churchyard of St Paul's Church, Birmingham.
 The grave is marked by a granite obelisk.
-An ornate memorial window inside the church holds a bust of William Hollins by his son Peter.
+An ornate memorial window inside the church holds a bust of William Hollins by his son Peter, who also became a sculptor.